sayantanbagchi88/anagram-scanner/README.md

 anagram-scanner
 ===============
-This repository consists of code and the executable files of an anagram scanner built for large input files.
-The "code.c" achieves the scan using hash tables.
+This repository consists of the code and the executable files of an anagram scanner built for large input files.
-The "fsm_simul.c" tries to speed up the process by simulating finite state machines for scanning in O(n) time.
+Two approaches have been used for acheiving fast scanning of large text bodies.
+-> Using regular string scanning methods and Hash tables (code.c) -> Using Finite State Machine simulation.
+[Will be much faster than the latter, hopefully in O(n) time] (fsm_simul.c)